-I investigate multiple dimensions of terrestrial ecology, employing the tools and analytics as needed to build research that elucidates the spatiotemporal patterns and processes of fungi, plants and their associated organisms – in light of global change (atmospheric chemistry, climate change, land-use change and pollution) and conservation.
-I do so because my passion is to understand the natural and anthropogenic determinants of species distributions, their assemblages, and their ecological associations, from the micro- to the macro- scale, and especially related to future global change consequences.
+I investigate multiple dimensions of terrestrial ecology, employing tools and analytics to elucidate spatiotemporal patterns and processes of fungi, plants and their associated organisms – in light of global change (atmospheric chemistry, climate change, land-use change and pollution).

 Global change biology (climate, nitrogen, CO2, O3, teaching)

 Ecology (conservation, community, invasion, landscape, macro-, ecosystem, teaching)

 Mycology (conservation, ecology, invasion, identification (mushrooms, root tips, molecular), fungaria, global change, mycorrhizae, teaching, wood-decay)

 Big data (citizen science, herbarium/fungaria collections, meta-databases, open-access, phenology, statistical, “wrangling”)

 R (a statistical package; data processing / formatting, statistical analyses, teaching)